 5 In this and all subsequent species descriptions, the terms "overfished" and "overfishing" are used to describe species' stock status.
-"Overfishing" is defined in the Magnuson-Stevens Act as fishing at a rate or rate or level of mortality that jeopardizes the capacity of a fishery to produce the maximum sustainable yield on a continuing basis.
+"Overfishing" is defined in the federal Magnuson-Stevens Fishery Conservation and Management Act as fishing at a rate or rate or level of mortality that jeopardizes the capacity of a fishery to produce the maximum sustainable yield on a continuing basis.
 A stock is deemed "overfished" when the population size is determined to be less that that needed to sustain the fishery.
 For further information see NMFS 2010b.